Robmack123/bug-wrangler-ranch/README.md

 > 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
 It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > Your answer here
+   > Your answer here - That line of code pulls an array of objects from the database.js file.
+The array has every single drover that can be generated.
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Your answer here
+   > Your answer here: Drover is an object while drovers is the array that contains the properties of the object.
 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
-   > Your public Loom URL here
+   > Your public Loom URL here https://www.loom.com/share/e32e30bbc0c0438298bb4996e0463c17?sid=96a86af7-4699-4404-bdcb-d6b240386b5d
 4. Also in the **journey** module, there is the following code:
    ```js
    for (let forestNumber = 0; forestNumber < areas.forests; forestNumber++) {